Wang-Lin-boop/GetPDB/GetPDB_v.1.0/ReadMe.md

     -p    Output a Representative chain per Uniprot's PDB Entry.
 Such as PXXXXX:XXXX_A/B, only XXXX_A will be output.
 Defult is false.
     -r    Each sequence interval preserves only one representative structure.
 Defult is false.
           Such as P00000:XXXX_A:27-213 and P00000:ZZZZ_A:27-213, only one of them will be saved.
+          Use -x make the Judging conditions of representative structure from "Each sequence interval holds one" to "Remove duplication as much as possible".

 GetPDB
 ===